docpile/MyDocpile/README.md

-# MyCloud
+# My Document Pile - MyDocpile
-Feature rich PHP cloud software created mainly using AI
+Feature rich PHP cloud and webmail software created mainly using AI

 Actually, I wanted to see how far one could come using AI to build a feature rich cloud software.
-The idea came as I worked with AI to solve certain code problems.
-This is how far I came after about 6 weeks of part time work.
+The idea came up as I worked with AI to solve certain code problems.
+This is how far I came after about 6 months of part time work.

-Nobody said the resulting code would be beautiful (in fact, it's quite ugly)...
+Nobody said the resulting code would be beautiful (in fact, in most places it's quite ugly)...
 But surprisingly, it works pretty well!
 It almost became an "Operating System in the browser"!

 Where security critical, I also intervened and even did some coding myself.
 The login handler here is just a simplified version of the one I use in reality (would be to complex in the setup to include all the stuff here).
 The code published here is not "bullet proof" - but likely more than sufficient for your "private NAS" at home.

 Now let's come to the software:

-# MyCloud - Advanced AJAX File Explorer
+# MyDocpile - Advanced AJAX File Explorer

-MyCloud is a highly responsive, AJAX-only web file explorer that provides a native Windows-style layout directly in the browser.
+MyDocpile is a highly responsive, AJAX-only web file explorer that provides a native Windows-style layout directly in the browser.
 It features a rich set of file management tools, real-time media streaming, document previews, and an integrated SSH terminal.

-The MyCloud software is designed to have **the least depenencies possible**.
+The MyDocpile software is designed to have **the least depenencies possible**.
 So, no big MySQL database (in fact, as for the app itself, no db at all).
 Of course, this does not scale much.
 On the other hand, *it was never a design goal to write a second Nextcloud!*

-**❗Very Important Notice:** *None* - I repeat: **_none_** - of the MyCloud PHP code or even its data is to be stored within the www-root.
+**❗Very Important Notice:** *None* - I repeat: **_none_** - of the MyDocpile PHP code or even its data is to be stored within the www-root.
 From the very beginning, it was designed to, except for a small index.php stub and some js files needed, **_completely live outside of www-root_**.
 This was a deliberate design decision to elimiate many security risks commercial products are suffering from.
 And as I do not trust AI too much security-wise, better safe than sorry.
 Make sure to adjust your PHP "openbasedir" setting accordingly (See the installation guide).

 ## 🚀 Features